mitchpaulus/neobem/doc/reference.inc.md

   separator string.
     - Ex: `join(['a', 'b', 'c'], ', ')`{.nbem} results in `'a, b, c'`{.nbem}

-## Functions for Structures
+## Functions for Dictionaries

-- `keys(structure)`{.nbem}: Returns a list of strings that are the keys to the structure.
+- `keys(dictionary)`{.nbem}: Returns a list of strings that are the keys to the dictionary.
-- `has(structure, key)`{.nbem}: Returns a boolean representing whether
+- `has(dictionary, key)`{.nbem}: Returns a boolean representing whether
-  the given structure has the string key as a member.
+  the given dictionary has the string key as a member.

 ## Loading Data

-- `load(expression)`{.nbem}: Load data from a file to a list of structures.
+- `load(expression)`{.nbem}: Load data from a file to a list of dictionaries.

-  The single input parameter can either be a string expression or structure.
+  The single input parameter can either be a string expression or dictionary.

   If the input parameter is a string, it is a relative file path location. `..` represents the parent folder.

-  If a structure is passed as the parameter, the members are used as options.
+  If a dictionary is passed as the parameter, the members are used as options.

 ### Loading Delimited Text Data

 The most straightforward file type to load is the delimited text file.
-To load, pass a structure with the following options:
+To load, pass a dictionary with the following options:

 1. `type`: This must be set to `'text'`{.nbem}.
 2. `path`: Required.
 A string that is the relative path to the text file.